yaapu/FrskyTelemetryScript/README.md

 ## Alerts

 There are 2 battery level alerts, both are set as cell voltage so independent from cell count.
-Battery level 1 should be set higher then battery level 2.
+Battery level 1 should be set higher than battery level 2.

 When cell voltage falls below level 1 it will trigger a vocal alert and the V next to the cell voltage will start blinking: once triggered blinking will persist even if the voltage raises above level 1.